wp-plugins/team/readme.txt

 and then copy shortcode from top of <strong>Team Options</strong> `[team  id="1234" ]`<br />

-then paste this shortcode anywhere in your page to display team<br />
+then paste shortcode anywhere in your page to display team<br />